Fernando-Laydner/bulk-image-processing/README.md

 Feel free to give ideas on how to improve and make the code better to understand and to use.
 A more user-end program is something I have in mind but I find myself with little time and too much testing is needed to refine images conversion, to a more broad use of the program.
 I have tried using as little as possible modules and there are no ghostscripts, even tho PIL might provide more formats I found it too much work for a more user-end approach and decided to keep it more simples.
-The only not native module that would require being installed is PIL.
+The only not native modules that are required being installed is PIL, Numpy, Shutil and OpenCV2.

 Now a lot of the stuff should work, code should be cleaner and added a few more functions to play a bit with background removal.